mahavedalla/mahavedalla/docs/questions/arahatta/do-arahants-sleep-on-the-ground.md

-# Do Arahants sleep on the ground?
+Question: Do Arahants sleep on the ground?
 Category: Arahatta
 Sutta References: AN 8.41
 Answer: -